AnimMouse/animmouse-website/content/post/my-asn-journey-bring-home-the-ipv6-via-wireguard.md

 In this example, my chosen IPv6 prefix to assign to the WireGuard interface is `2a0f:85c1:3b2:4400::/56`.

 ### WireGuard Interface configuration

-Since I'm using an IPv6 only server and I have Cloudflare WARP running at `wg0`, I will use `wg1` in this tutorial.
-If you don't have any other WireGuard interface running, you can use `wg0`.

 1. Create WireGuard interface configuration.\
 `sudo nano /etc/network/interfaces.d/wg1`